What Is Truth?

 B. Training strategy review

-The fourth component of the tournament preparation model is one’s physical condition.
-This is probably the most well-known and researched area of performance training and is often incorrectly associated with competition performance.
+The fourth component of the tournament preparation model is physical condition.
+This is the most well-known and researched area and is often fully associated with competition performance.
 Although it is essential, it is only one of the four components that define the outcome.
-References to the relevant training materials and research papers are provided throughout the modules or are available on our website; however, a detailed physical conditioning program is currently not in our scope.

 Introduction to ‘The Brain and Combat: Brain Science in Grappling Competitions’